-These guidelines will help you reference the Google Pay brand within your websites.
+The following guidelines show how to include the Google Pay brand within your websites.

 Google Pay payment buttons

-The Google pay payment button should always call the Google Pay API.
-The Google Pay API surfaces the payment sheet where users can select their payment method.
+The Google Pay payment button must always call the Google Pay API.
+The Google Pay API then calls the payment sheet where users can select their payment method.

-All Google Pay payment buttons displayed on your site must adhere to our brand guidelines, including, but not limited to, the following:
+All Google Pay payment buttons on your site must adhere to our brand guidelines, which include, but aren't limited to, the following requirements:

-- Sizing relative to other similar buttons or elements of the page.
+- The size must be relative to other similar buttons or elements of the page.
+You can adjust

-- Contrast with the background color of the surrounding area.
+- The button color must contrast with the background color of the area that surrounds it.

 If this convenience method or the supported languages don't suit your needs, contact us.